-These types of work environments heap pressure on employees daily.
+These types of work environments heap pressure on employees & contractors daily.
 No surprise that some turn to drug use.

 The temptation to ‘get an edge’ on the competition always lingers.
 In startups, workers are expected to work until projects are complete.
 This can mean working 24+ hours at a stretch.

 Some tech workers bring in sleeping bags to catch a few hours’ rest at the office before deadlines.
-Productivity techniques called “bio-hacking” help them focus longer, work harder, stay awake for longer stretches.
-Some of these “bio-hacks” involve drugs.
+Productivity techniques called “bio-hacking” help them focus longer, work harder, and stay awake for longer stretches.
+These “bio-hacks” include meal replacement, mushroom supplements…and performance-enhancing drugs.

 Support Systems Homes (SSH) is an internationally accredited, state-licensed substance abuse treatment program dedicated to the innovative and cost-effective treatment of chemical dependency (drug/alcohol addiction).